TaylorBeeston/I-Love-Andi/README.md

 ## License

-All source code is available under the MIT License
+All source code is available under the MIT License, see [LICENSE.md](LICENSE.md) for more information

 ## Getting started